cspath1/RT-Contracts/README.md

 * The file name of properties files is set to application_{insert correct name here}.properties This is the connection string it looks for when running ["src/main/resources/properties/application_${profile}.properties"]

+### Troubleshooting failed builds when getting started
+The backend will not run on any other Java JDK version than 1.8.
+If the build fails during the compile step, verify the java version it is looking for is correct